input-output-hk/cardano-sl-style-guides/workflow.md

-# How do we develop software
+# How we develop software

 ## Workflow

 ![alt tag](git-flow.png)

-* We use `master` branch as a main development branch.
+* We use `master` branch as the main development branch.
 In some traditional workflows this branch is called `develop`.
 This branch is semi-stable.
 It means that this branch must compile, tests must pass, it shouldn't have stupid errors like you run cardano-sl nodes